Results – reading your marks

 Grading and results update

-To support you in achieving the best possible academic outcome during the disruption caused by COVID-19, we’ve made some changes to grading and results in 2020.
-Changes include the removal of fail grades, the option to withdraw units after results release and to exclude units from your GPA and WAM calculations.
+To support you in achieving the best possible academic outcome during the disruption caused by COVID-19, we’ve made some changes to grading and results.
+Changes include the removal of fail grades and no cap on the number of units for which you can sit a supplementary assessment.
 For all options available to you and the eligible teaching periods, see the grading and results update.

 The following table provides a key to results on the academic record (transcript) according to the year of study.
-You should also refer to the Monash University Grading Scale Policy (pdf, 0.16 mb).
+You should also refer to the Grading Schema Procedure (pdf, 0.24 mb)

 |HI||First Class Honours||80+|

 |HIIB||Second Class Honours Division B||60–69|

 |NSR||Not Satisfied Requirements|

 80–100 You’ve demonstrated extended knowledge, skills and attributes at an exceptional level, showing fluency, originality and integration of concepts.

 70–79 You’ve demonstrated extended knowledge, skills and attributes at a superior level, showing fluency, emerging originality and integration of concepts.

 60–69 You’ve demonstrated fundamental knowledge, skills and attributes at a proficient level, showing fluency in concepts.